researcherben/structural-simulation-toolkit/sst_logging/Simplified_SST_Logging.md

 ### Put It All In A Class ###

-Taking it one step further, this could all be combined into a C++ clas that wraps the SST Output class.
+Taking it one step further, this could all be combined into a C++ class that wraps the SST Output class.

 ```
 class Logger